 What happens when we let ourselves make excuses?
 We all do it at some point, don’t we?
 Whether we can’t move ahead because we’re stuck, tired, sad, time poor, or unenthusiastic, we can be really good at coming up with those “can’t dos.”
-I will fess up that while typically I’m excellent at activating and doing, there have been darker periods when it’s just harder to think of the possibilities and moving forward.
+I will admit that, while I’m typically excellent at activating and taking action, there have been darker periods when it’s just harder to think of possibilities and move forward.

 One way to stop the negative cycle is to pay attention to the excuses.
 Be an investigator and use the excuses as clues to figure out how to move past them.
-In the spirit of this fall season, with colors and temperatures changing, why not use this time as an opportunity for opening up the possibilities and get over of the excuses?
+In the spirit of this fall season, with colors and temperatures changing, why not use this time as an opportunity to open up possibilities and get over the excuses?
 Here is the short list.

 5 Tips to Eliminate Your Excuses